rxliuli/site/packages/v5/src/data/blog/chrome-to-firefox-extension-porting-the-pitfalls.md

 ---
-title: "Chrome to Firefox Extension Porting: The Pitfalls"
+title: 'Chrome to Firefox Extension Porting: The Pitfalls'
 slug: chrome-to-firefox-extension-porting-the-pitfalls
 date: 2025-09-23
 summary: After developing an extension for Chrome, the natural next step is porting it to other browsers.
 Firefox is generally considered the first choice since both browsers use similar Browser Extension APIs.
 This should be straightforward, right?